 There is no formal land market in CAR, although there is evidence of the increasingly commercial value of land, especially in areas with significant natural resources (such as minerals) and serviced plots in urban areas.
 Individuals and entities seeking private ownership of land can obtain a concession for state land, which with local government approval can be transferred into an ownership interest.
-The government uses rental values to determine a tax base in urban areas, but has difficulty collecting taxes.
+The government uses rental values to determine a tax base in urban areas but has difficulty collecting taxes.
 The extent to which an informal land market operates in CAR is unclear (Tayoh 2009, Tetra Tech 2007a) but transactions have been observed in the diamond sector (USAID 2012).

 COMPULSORY ACQUISITION OF PRIVATE PROPERTY RIGHTS BY GOVERNMENT

-Article 14 of the 2004 CAR Constitution provides that no one can be deprived of property except upon a legally sound showing of public purposes and on payment of compensation prior to the taking.
+Article 14 of the 2016 CAR Constitution provides that no one can be deprived of property except upon a legally sound showing of public purposes and on payment of compensation before the taking.
 The state can also repossess any land that it deems has not been put to proper use, a concept that is broadly defined.
 Law No. 63 of 1964 includes the principle of eminent domain as an extension of the state’s public domain.
-The state has authority to acquire land for purposes of urban planning, public security, aesthetics, and development of rights of way, and services such as communications and sewer systems.
-The extent to which the government has exercised its right of eminent domain and the circumstances of governmental land takings is unknown (GOCAR Constitution 2004; ARD 2007a; Furth 1998).
+The state has the authority to acquire land for purposes of urban planning, public security, aesthetics, and development of rights of way, and services such as communications and sewer systems.
+The extent to which the government has exercised its right of eminent domain and the circumstances of governmental land takings is unknown (GOCAR Constitution 2016, Tetra Tech 2007a, Furth 1998).

 LAND DISPUTES AND CONFLICTS

 CAR’s formal judiciary is weak and lacks independence from the executive branch.
 Court decisions often lack objectivity, are politically and tribally motivated, and are contrary to existing law.
-Court procedures are lengthy and costly, and the right to a fair trial not guaranteed.
+Court procedures are lengthy and costly, and the right to a fair trial is not guaranteed.
 The court system suffers at all levels from a shortage of trained personnel, a lack of essential materials and resources, and corruption plagues the lower courts.
 The extent to which traditional systems of dispute resolution and customary forums are in use in CAR is unknown (ICJ 2005, FP 2009).
 However, in the diamond sector, local chiefs and associations of miners play a role in resolving disputes regarding mining claims (USAID 2019b).
 In addition, the Certificates of Customary Land Tenure issued under the USAID PRADD project were used in case of disputes and reduced the amount of conflicts (USAID 2012, 2019b).

 KEY LAND ISSUES AND GOVERNMENT INTERVENTIONS

-CAR has a history of authoritarian regimes and coups, and it was 10th on the 2008 list of Failed States.
-However, CAR’s government successfully formed a coalition government in 2009 and has begun efforts toward strengthening its core state institutions and bodies.
-The government continues to be challenged by rebels and has been unable to exert much control over its remote provinces (World Bank 1998; Foreign Policy 2009; UNESCO 2006; FP 2009).
+CAR has a history of authoritarian regimes and coups, most recently in 2013.
+However, CAR’s new government in 2016 began efforts toward strengthening its core state institutions and bodies.
+The government continues to be challenged by rebels and has been unable to exert much control over a majority of its remote provinces (World Bank 2018, Foreign Policy 2009, UNESCO 2006, FP 2009).

-The government began the process of creating a new land tenure policy in 1986 in order to update colonial era land policy and land legislation from the early 1960s.
+The government began the process of creating a new land tenure policy in 1986 to update colonial-era land policy and land legislation from the early 1960s.
 The government was unable to reach sufficient agreement and garner enough political support for the new policy’s adoption.
 In 2012 donors assisted the government to begin a policy-making dialogue on land tenure including a high-profile workshop with the Prime Minister, but this effort ended with the 2013 fall of the government to the Seleka rebellion.
 No new efforts to adopt a policy or draft a land law are reported.
-The coalition government has identified agriculture as an area for growth and development.
-The government plans to boost existing initiatives by: providing funding for agricultural equipment, inputs, and marketing; relaunching production chains; promoting agricultural products processing; and providing marketing support (GOCAR 2007; World Bank 1998, Furth 1998).
+The government has identified agriculture as an area for growth and development.
+The government plans to boost existing initiatives by providing funding for agricultural equipment, inputs, and marketing; relaunching production chains; promoting agricultural product processing; and providing marketing support (GOCAR 2007, World Bank 1998, Furth 1998).
 However, most donor resources since the 2013 crisis have focused on humanitarian emergencies and security (OCHA 2020).

 The FAO has been engaged in restoring agricultural production systems and assisting the agricultural sector to cope with the loss of equipment and seed stocks due to violence and social insecurity.
 The FAO has 4 main priorities: support an improved production environment; rural development and improved food and nutrition security; prevention and management of food crises, natural disasters and humanitarian emergencies, including early warning, human disease control and disaster risk reduction; development of regional and subregional cooperation to ensure continual agricultural recovery.
-The World Food Programme (WFP) is operating a food-for-agricultural-work program, and Mercy Corps in engaged in agricultural development initiatives, including seed-distribution programs.
-None of the programs appear to have components addressing issues of land access and tenure security (FAO 2006; WFP 2009; Mercy Corps 2009).
+The World Food Programme (WFP) is operating a food-for-agricultural-work program, and Mercy Corps is engaged in agricultural development initiatives, including seed-distribution programs.
+None of the programs appear to have components addressing issues of land access and tenure security (FAO 2006, WFP 2009, Mercy Corps 2009).